Public transport in Perth and Kinross: Local

-Local buses are operated by Stagecoach East Scotland, Docherty's Midland Coaches (seven routes), Glenfarg Community Transport Group (two routes), Elizabeth Yule (two routes) and Bay Travel (one route).
+Local buses are operated by Stagecoach South Scotland, Docherty's Midland Coaches (seven routes), Glenfarg Community Transport Group (two routes), Elizabeth Yule (two routes) and Bay Travel (one route).

 Stagecoach launched Perth's fleet of fully electric buses, for its routes 1 and 2, in 2022.
 It is part of the company's commitment to achieve a zero-emissions bus fleet by 2035.
 Scotland, as a whole, is targeting net zero by 2045.

 In June 2024, residents of Perth and Kinross were permitted to travel on select bus services at no charge on the first Saturday of each month.
-The programme will run until June 2025, with the participating companies being Stagecoach East Scotland, Docherty's Midland Coaches, Elizabeth Yule, Sweeney's Garage and Glenfarg Community Transport Group.
+The programme ran until June 2025, with the participating companies being Stagecoach East Scotland, Docherty's Midland Coaches, Elizabeth Yule, Sweeney's Garage and Glenfarg Community Transport Group.
+A similar programme was launched in February 2026 for a month.

 The public transport routes given below are for Stagecoach East Scotland, unless otherwise noted.